Lukaeric14/abundance-v2/PROJECT_OVERVIEW.md

 middleware.ts            # Route protection
 supabase/                # Config, migrations, seed

-generate-project/        # Microservice v1 (Flask, single-chain, SSE) — WIP
-generate-projectv2/      # Microservice v2 (node-based pipeline) — WIP
+# Streamlined architecture focused on core functionality
 ```

 ## App capabilities
 - **Auth flow**: Server-only Supabase auth; unauthenticated users redirected to `/login` (see `middleware.ts` and `app/login/page.tsx`).
-- **Chat to project**: `POST /api/chat` uses LangChain to collect minimal requirements and, when ready, creates a `projects` row and calls the microservice to generate the full project spec.
+- **Chat to project**: `POST /api/chat` uses LangChain to collect minimal requirements and generates a `projects` row with mock data from the demonstration file.
-- **Sections API**: `POST /api/sections` fetches teacher or student views of project sections via Supabase RPCs and allows text updates for a section record.
+- **Project API**: Data is stored in the project's `spec_json` field using structured mock data.

 ## Desired outcomes
 - **For teachers**: Classroom-ready, realistic projects that fit a specified grade band, time window, and target skills; minimal prep; clear steps and artifacts.